 More Golden State Warriors

-On today’s edition of The World According to Gary, Gary Radnich and Darya Folsom talk about NFL preseason coming to a close, Steph Curry joi…
+In today’s edition of The World According to Gary, Gary Radnich and Darya Folsom talk about Steph Curry’s ankle and Monday Night Football ma…